Cognigy/Documentation/docs/en/docs/insights/global-filter.md

 ### Narrowing Results to Minutes

-It is possible to select hours for the chosen timeframe.
+You can select hours for the chosen time frame.
 This might be helpful if you need to narrow the result to a more precise range of times.

 To define a date and times, such as hours and minutes, proceed as follows: